 - For most people, phobias stem from childhood and adolescence.

-1. Only 23% of people who suffer from a social phobia actually treat it.
+1. Only 23% of people who have a social phobia treat it.

 These statistics are surprising, given the fact that social phobia is common among all ages.
-It tends to stem from early adolescence, with 95% of people saying they started experiencing social phobia before the age of 20.
+It tends to stem from early adolescence, with 95% of people saying they started experiencing social phobia before 20.
 Almost 40% said theirs started before the age of 10.

 2. Women are more prone to having phobias than men: 66% vs. 34%, according to a study from 2019.

 Phobia facts from the same study show that 45% of those who have phobias are under 18.
 Moreover, 44% belong to the 18–34 age group, while 6% belong to the 35–49 age group.
 The percentage of those suffering from phobias between the ages of 50 and 64 is low, as well as of those above the age of 65 (3% and 2%, respectively).

 3. 25% of people said they worry about accidentally sending a sensitive email to the wrong person while at work.

 The prevalence of phobias at work is evident in other situations, too.
 19% of people worry they’ll be found out for not being good at their job, and 21% are scared they’ll accidentally open an inappropriate website while surfing the internet for work.
 23% fear being fired, even though they have no real reason to worry.

 4. Only 20% of those who seek treatment for specific phobias recover entirely.

 That being said, it’s important to note that most people don’t seek any treatment for the specific phobias they have.
 The most common phobias that torment people are the fear of animals, the environment, incontinence, and death.
 Claustrophobia statistics say that the fear of confined spaces and the fear of certain objects (like bridges) are also fairly common.

 5. Almost 17% of people who develop social phobia also develop depression.